fourstix/Elfos-SPI-Displays/README.md

   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
 * **/src/sh1106/**  -- Source files for the SH1106 display library.
+  * *.asm - Assembly source files for library functions.
   * build.bat - Windows batch file to assemble and create the sh1106_oled graphics library.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete the sh1106_oled library and its associated files.
 * **/src/gfx/**  -- Source files for the graphics library.
+  * *.asm - Assembly source files for library functions.
   * build.bat - Windows batch file to assemble and create the gfx_oled graphics library.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete the gfx_oled library and its associated files.
 * **/bin/**  -- Binary files for SH1106 display programs.
 * **/lbr/**  -- Elf/OS library file with SH1106 OLED display programs.
-  * sh1106_oled.lbr - Elf/OS library file for display programs.
-Extract these files with the Elf/OS command *lbr e sh1106_oled*
+  * sh1106_oled.lbr - Extract the program files with the Elf/OS command *lbr e sh1106_oled*
 * **/docs/**  -- Documentation for various displays
 * **/docs/sh1106/**  - Documentation files for the SH1106 display.
   * 1.3inch-SH1106-OLED.pdf - 1.3" SH1106 OLED Users Guide.